 - Tap tower (a must-have element in the draft beer setup equation.
 All your home bar visitors know this is where the beer comes from; if you want to go fancy with your beer tower, get a ceramic one)

-- Tap handle (there are plenty of creative options here - like this one, for example)
+- Tap handle (there are plenty of creative options here)

 - Drip tray (for easy cleanup)